Aging Breaker Panels: Warning Signs Your Electrical Panel Is No Longer Safe

 Warning Signs of an Aging or Unsafe Panel

-Breakers that trip without clear cause—or fail to trip when loads increase—can indicate internal wear or calibration drift.
+Breakers that trip without a clear pattern—or fail to trip even when loads seem excessive—can point to internal wear, weak connections, or degraded protective response.

 How Panel Aging Interacts With Other Electrical Risks